 ..., –6, –5, –4, –3, –2, –1, 0, 1, 2, 3, 4, 5, 6, ...

-The next type is the "rational", or fractional, numbers, which are technically regarded as ratios (divisions) of integers.
+The next type of number is the "rational", or fractional, numbers, which are technically regarded as ratios (divisions) of integers.
 In other words, a fraction is formed by dividing one integer by another integer.

-Note that each new type of number contained the previous type within it.
+Note that each new type of number contains the previous type within it.
 The wholes are just the naturals with zero thrown in.
 The integers are just the wholes with the negatives thrown in.
 And the fractions are just the integers with all their divisions thrown in.
 (Remember that you can turn any integer into a fraction by putting it over the number 1.
-For example, the integer 4 is also the fraction 4/1.)
-Since you learned these number types in the same order as their hierarchy, it's easy to remember their order.
+For example, the integer 4 is also the fraction .)

 The commonest question I hear regarding number types is something along the lines of "Is a real number irrational, or is an irrational number real, or neither... or both?"
 Unless you know about complexes, everything you've ever done has used real numbers.
 Unless the number has an "i" in it, it's a real.

 True!
-In decimal form, a number is either non-terminating and non-repeating (so it's an irrational) or not (so it's a rational); there is no overlap between these two number types!
+In decimal form, a number is either non-terminating and non-repeating (so it's an irrational) or else it's not (so it's a rational); there is no overlap between these two number types!

-You probably recognize this as being pi, though this may be more decimal places than you customarily use.
-The point, however, is that the decimal does not repeat, so pi is an irrational.
+You probably recognize this as being π, though this may be more decimal places than you customarily use.
+The point, however, is that the decimal does not repeat, so π is an irrational.
 And everything (that you know about so far) is a real, so the answer is: irrational, real

 Don't let this fool you!
-Yes, you often use something like this as an approximation of pi, but it isn't pi!
-This is a rounded decimal approximation, and, since this approximation terminates, this is actually a rational, unlike pi which is irrational!
+Yes, you often use something like this as an approximation of π, but it isn't π!
+This is a rounded decimal approximation, and, since this approximation terminates, this is actually a rational, unlike π itself, which is irrational!
 The answer is: rational, real

 Obviously, this is a counting number.
 That means it is also a whole number and an integer.
 Depending on the text and teacher (there is some inconsistency), this may also be counted as a rational, which technically-speaking it is.
 And of course it's also a real.
 The answer is: natural, whole, integer, rational (possibly), real